 FAQ About Taiwan Tourism Moving Forward

 Is Taiwan open for tourism?

 Taiwan is not open to tourists, but it is open to many other people.
-In fact, the Taiwan border closure only really applies to tourists as of November 2020.
-This is good news when you compare the situation to other Asian countries like Japan and Thailand, which remain hermetically sealed for all intents and purposes, more than half a year after Taiwan’s began re-opening.
+As of March 2021, the Taiwan border closure only applies to tourists.
+This was in stark contrast to other Asian countries like China and Japan, whose borders remain hermetically sealed for all intents and purposes, more than half a year after Taiwan’s began re-opening.